framini/invoicer-cli/README.md

 ## Quick Start
 1. Get the `Personal Access Token` and `Account ID` [from harvest](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/#personal-access-tokens).
 1. Download [template.xlsx](template.xlsx) and place it on any folder you want.
 There's nothing special about this file, it just shows you how you could use the different template variables available.
+1. Install the package: `npm install -g @framini/invoicer-cli`
-1. From within that same folder, run: `npx invoicer-cli`.
+1. From within that same folder, run: `inv`.
 1. Follow the steps.

 ## Features